 The Port of Varanus Island is used as a central gathering and processing hub for oil, gas and condensate supplied by nearby fields.

-Pilbara Ports delivered a total monthly throughput of 68.8 million tonnes (Mt) for May 2024.
+Pilbara Ports delivered a total monthly throughput of 60.5 million tonnes (Mt) for January 2025.

-Pilbara Ports delivered a total monthly throughput of 65.4 million tonnes (Mt) for April 2024.
+Pilbara Ports delivered a total monthly throughput of 66.2 million tonnes (Mt) for December 2024.

-Our people are the key to Pilbara Ports' current and future success.
+Our people are the key to Pilbara Ports current and future success.
 Pilbara Ports is proud of the talent and diversity of our people.

 We seek people who strive for excellence in all they do, and seek out opportunities for growth and development.
 Explore our opportunities and discover what it's like to work in the Pilbara below.